 Valley of the Kings:

 Though people do visit here from opening to closing time, the ideal period to visit is in the early morning.
 The tombs are cut into the limestone mountain and rock does conduct heat very well, and it also retains it, so as the day progresses and the hot sun shines down on the valley, which is actually a sun trap, the rocks start to heat up.
 This heat is slowly given out into the actual tombs, which gradually become hotter and hotter.
-Add to this the heat generated by human bodies and it is quite obvious that by the end of the day, the valley is filled with little ovens, waiting to bake the next intake.
-This is a definite morning visit only, unless you like being baked.
+Add to this the heat generated by human bodies and it is quite obvious that by the end of the day, the valley is filled with little ovens, waiting to bake the next visitor.
+This is a definite morning visit only unless you like being baked.

 Tip: One of the best tombs to visit is the tomb of Tuthmosis III (KV34).
 This tomb is situated at the far end of the valley and has some steep steps to negotiate to reach the entrance.
 It is only a short tomb, but it is steep inside ... and exceedingly hot, as the huge electric fan in the burial chamber will testify.
 It is advised to visit this tomb first!

 This has to be one of the most beautiful buildings of the ancient world still standing.
 It is located at the foot of the mountain which has the Valley of the Kings on the other side and also has a tendency to become hotter as the day progresses.
 A.M. visits are best.

 Only a few tombs here, but rock cut as well so needs the same warning as the Valley of the Kings: A.M. visit!